Dental Exchange CE Tool is Now

 For more information about the new KnowBi platform, watch the short training video, or contact John Stamper at John@knowbilearning.com or 502-836-6535.

 All dentists and dental hygienists are required to earn 30 hours of continuing education during their two-year license period.
 Continuing education hours must be completed by Dec.
 31 of odd numbered years for dentists and even numbered years for dental hygienists.
 If you also hold a license in another state, you must adhere to Kentucky's continuing education requirements as well as those of the state(s) in which you are licensed.
 Always keep hard copies of your CE files in case you are subject to an audit.

 A student who graduates during a renewal year (i.e., Graduation Date June 2014 and Renewal is December 2014) are not required to complete additional continuing education.
 If a student graduates during a non-renewal year of that renewal cycle, (i.e., Graduation Date June 2014 and Renewal is December 2015) they are required to complete 15 continuing education hours.

-As a result of HB1, all licensed dentists in Kentucky must complete 3 hours of continuing education that relates to the use of the electronic monitoring system, pain management or addiction disorders prior to renewing their license December 31st of each renewal cycle (dentists renew on odd numbered years).
-The hours may be included in the 30 required hours and are not required additional hours.
+All licensed dentists in Kentucky must complete 3 hours of continuing education related to electronic prescription monitoring, pain management or addiction disorders prior to renewing their license.
+These hours may be included in the 30 required hours and are not additional hours.

 Licensees are required to obtain a certificate of attendance or completion to verify all continuing education hours, and to submit it to the Board if audited.
 These certificates must contain the following information: